 full-time employee contract

-As a leading technology innovation company, Lockheed Martin?s team of 113,000 people works with partners around the world to bring proven performance to our customers? toughest challenges.
-Headquartered in Bethesda, Maryland, Lockheed Martin has employees based in all 50 states and more than 570 facilities that span 70 countries.
+As a leading technology innovation company, Lockheed Martin?s vast team works with partners around the world to bring proven performance to our customers? toughest challenges.
+Lockheed Martin has employees based in many states throughout the U.S., and Internationally, with business locations in many nations and territories.

 Join us at Lockheed Martin, where we?re engineering a better tomorrow.

 Lockheed Martin is an Equal Opportunity/Affirmative Action Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, age, protected veteran status, or disability status.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, pregnancy, sexual orientation, gender identity, national origin, age, protected veteran status, or disability status.